albiesiedina/BasePHPProject/README.md

+# Base Php Project
+This is test repo for deployemnt on heroku

-# phpproject1
+# Deployment
-A beginning php project on heroku
+App is Deplayed on Heroku, at this [link](https://alinkacactusapp.herokuapp.com)